Living Soil Garden

 cultivated without synthetic chemicals, machinery or tillage.

-The growing team is composed of Flavia and Dario.
+The growing team is composed of Flavia, Dario and a few amazing volunteers.

 We are part of Biophilia, a project that aims to regenerate landscapes and ecosystems, create a space for reflection, learning & well-being.

-To learn more about our way of growing, visit the Ethics section below
+To learn more about our way of growing, visit the Ethos section below

 or check out our blog article on why organic is not enough.